 Late-Term Abortion: A term used to describe an abortion performed “late” in the pregnancy.
 However, experts do not agree about exactly when that is.
-For some, “late” abortions are those that take place after the 27th week of pregnancy; for others, the 21st week is considered “late-term.”
+For some, late-term abortions are those that take place after the 27th week of pregnancy; for others, the 21st week is considered late-term.

-Latex barriers: Squares of latex (dental dams or condoms) used as protection during oral, vaginal or anal sex between two people to prevent pregnancy and/or the transmission of sexually transmitted infections (STIs).
+Latex barriers: Squares of latex (dental dams or condoms) used as protection during oral, vaginal, or anal sex between people to prevent pregnancy and/or the transmission of sexually transmitted infections (STIs).

 Lesbian: A woman who is sexually and romantically attracted to other women.